 We carried out research with parents to find out their biggest concerns around screen time.

-Parents of primary school children are being offered free sessions from online safety experts thanks to a new workshop offered by Google and Internet Matters.
+Parents are being offered free sessions from online safety experts thanks to a new workshop offered by Google and Internet Matters.

 This Code will provide guidance on the privacy standards that the ICO will expect organisations to adopt.

-Internet Matters launches Back To School campaign as new research reveals Year 7 is a pinch-point for online issues – from pressure on children to be on social media to have the latest device.
+Internet Matters launches Back To School campaign as new research reveals Year 7 is a pinch-point for online issues.

 Emma, mum of four shares, concerns about online peer pressure and online risks as her child makes the move to secondary school.